-I am Kevin and the author behind Turtle Investor blog.
+Hello there!
+I am Kevin and the author behind the Turtle Investor blog.

 It would be fair to say that I look up to him tremendously.
 If not for his book, I would not have embarked on my investment journey, and there wouldn’t be this blog.

-Information on index investing in a local context (Singapore) was rather hard to come by back then (actually, it still is right now), which was why I started a blog back in December 2012 to document my journey and share my experiences.
+Information on index investing in a local context (Singapore) was rather hard to come by back then, which was why I started a blog back in December 2012 to document my journey and share my experiences.

-I began to put in a little bit more effort into my mini-project.
-Because so many people were always asking me the same questions over and over again, I put up little tidbits of information – frequently asked questions, links to resources and even little guides of my own.
-I was creating information and guides that I was hoping to find when I just started index investing!
+I began to put in a little bit more effort into my blog.
+And because so many people were always asking me the same questions over and over again, I put up little tidbits of information – frequently asked questions, links to resources, and even little guides of my own.
+I was creating exactly what I was hoping to find when I just started index investing!

 For the first year, I donated my earnings and sponsored the very first Turtle Investor Free Book Giveaway.
 Of course, it had to be Andrew Hallam’s book!
 I figured if it could inspire me, then it could do the same to someone else too.

 Guess what?
 That turned into a yearly affair.